 You’ll want to choose your method for chipping away at that debt:

 Sometimes, debt consolidation is a good idea.
 One of the beauties of using a personal loan to consolidate your debt.
 It won’t hurt your credit score because lenders don’t do a hard pull on your credit history.
+It’s important to always monitor and even try to improve your score so that it benefits you the most when the time comes that you might need a loan.
+It isn’t a quick process, and something to keep working on.
+Otherwise, you might find yourself with few options than high interest rates when you need to borrow and stuck trying to get approved with bad credit.

 Lots of people use personal loans to consolidate their debt.
 Personal loans let you lump all your different balances together into one payment that’s much easier to handle.
 Beyond that, there are several other good reasons to consider a personal loan for debt consolidation: